Going Viral: Social Commerce Statistics for 2018

 By the end of 2017, Instagram had a staggering 800 million users.
 This growth is due to many different things.
 On the one hand, modern consumers love video content.
 Since Instagram is a visual platform, it’s a great place to position yourself as an authentic, engaging brand.

-To use Instagram to your benefit, focus on cultivating a presence that improves your brand’s UX.
+One of the best ways you can get more Instagram followers is to focus on cultivating a presence that improves your brand’s UX.
 High-quality posts featuring unified color schemes and a curated appearance will communicate quality and diversity to your customers, and encourage them to visit your store and purchase your products.

 Need an example?
 Check out how Patagonia tugs at the heartstrings in their Instagram feed: